JaegyuDev/piston/readme.md

-# Piston CLI Tool
+# Piston

 `piston` is a command-line utility for interacting with Mojang's Piston API.
-It allows you to list available Minecraft versions, download specific versions of the server jar, and manage snapshots.
+It allows you to list available Minecraft versions and download specific versions of the server jar - including snapshots.

 ## Features